wayfair-archive/awesome-learning/content/lessons/promises/intro-to-promises.md

       - value: 'false'
       correctChoices:
       - 1
-      explanation: If any promise provided to Promise.all rejects, the promise it returns will also be rejected.
+      explanation: Once a promise resolves or rejects, it cannot change its status (to pending, resolved, or rejected.)
       type: radio
     - description: What does '.then()' return?
       choices: